Suno Cover Song Rights Warning on Upload

 • Always submit covers via a distributor that bundles mechanical licensing — saves the manual MLC paperwork.

-• Look up the songwriter and publisher before you generate, not after — saves the round-trip if the song is on a no-cover list.
+• Look up the songwriter and publisher before you generate, not after — saves the round-trip if the song turns out to be ineligible for a cover license.

 • Do not use the Suno Cover feature with copyrighted audio as reference for releases — text prompts only.